 German Sales 1901-1945

 Within the scope of the project “Art – Auctions – Provenances.
-The German Art Trade as Reflected in Auction Catalogues from 1901 to 1929“, which was launched on the 1st March 2013, auction catalogues published between 1901 and 1929 in Germany, Austria and Switzerland are for the first time being identified.
-An index of all catalogues will form the basis for further quantitative evaluation, for digitization as well as for making them available online free of charge.
+The German Art Trade as Reflected in Auction Catalogues from 1901 to 1929“, which was carried out from 1st March 2013 to 31th March 2019, auction catalogues published between 1901 and 1929 in Germany, Austria and Switzerland have been identified for the first time.
+An index of all catalogues forms the basis for further quantitative evaluation, for digitization as well as for making them available online free of charge.
 The auctions catalogues are the foundation for research on art-trade in the first third of the 20th century, on queries regarding collectors, on the development of taste as well as on single artists and genres.
 Moreover, they provide an ideal tool for research on provenances.
 The auction catalogues are scattered over numerous art and museum libraries, but now they are easily findable and searchable through a centralized resource.

 Refined search functions including a full text search have improved the accessibility to material which up until now has been difficult to access.
 The Heidelberg University Library and The Kunstbibliothek der Staatlichen Museen zu Berlin are partner in this project which is financially supported by the German Research Foundation (DFG) until spring 2019.
 Until today 5.950 catalogues have been made available online.